C-bowman/inference-tools/docs/source/GibbsChain.rst

    chain.advance(150000)

-The samples for the n'th parameter can be accessed through the get_parameter(n) method.
+The samples for any parameter can be accessed through the ``get_parameter`` method.
 We could use this to plot the path of the chain through the 2D parameter space:

 .. code-block:: python